 Drag and drop technology offers the flexibility of coding with the ease-of-use of point-and-click.
 It makes everything visible at a glance so that users don’t have to spend too much time on creating forms and they are left with a WYSIWYG form designer.

-Within BPM, form design is very important.
+Within business process management, form design is very important.
 Users need access to multiple types of fields at a glance and need to be able to make quick changes within the form, both in the creation stage and while editing.

 Drag and drop is ahead of the curve because of the ease and customization it offers.
 However, just because a form is created with a drag and drop interface doesn’t make it useful.
 A good form designer should help you create an easy-to-follow, intuitive form.
 A good form design makes it easy for users to explore all the possibilities quickly and understand the context at a glance.